Little Linford

-Little Linford is a village in the City of Milton Keynes, Buckinghamshire, England.
-It is about a mile west of Newport Pagnell, near the M1 motorway.
+Little Linford is a village in the civil parish of Haversham-cum-Little Linford, in the City of Milton Keynes, Buckinghamshire, England.
+Located near the M1 motorway, the village is about 2 mi north-west of Newport Pagnell and 3.5 mi north of Central Milton Keynes.
 The village is separated from its neighbour and namesake Great Linford (and the rest of the Milton Keynes urban area) by the floodplain of the River Great Ouse.

-Little Linford was initially a hamlet in the manor and ecclesiastical parish of Linford.
-The parish church is dedicated to St Leonard.